Pyshou/MD-FEP_parallel_Q5/5_prep_topologies/README.md

 - Check the qprep.out file and that you have no warning about fraction charge groups if you have defined several (if doing amino acid FEPs)!

-- Open the topology (topology.top file) and find the line containing the "solvent radii" definition.
-Change the second column by your sphere radius (first column) minus 0.5 Angstroms.

 ## **2. Ligand in the receptor**